 Questions on your theory test may include, for example, the minimum legal tread depth of a tyre, the braking distance of a car at 60 mph, or identifying the sign that indicates that a contraflow system is in place .
 These aren’t things that we all have as inbuilt knowledge—instead, you’ll have to learn them.

 In truth, the theory test covers an incredibly broad range of subjects.
 In fact, topics on the driving test range from the rules of the road to vulnerable road users, and from traffic signs to hazard awareness.
 All of this means that you’ll need to devote some serious time to your preparation: so, get studying!

 You have choices when it comes to how to revise.
-The official DVSA theory test app for Android and iOS is a popular way to go, as are websites such as Theory Test Pro.
+The official DVSA theory test app for Android and iOS is a popular way to go, as are theory test revision resources such as Theory Test Pro.
 Alternatively, you can go back to basics and pick up a copy of the Highway Code and theory test guide from a local bookshop.
 We’ve even created a quiz on traffic signs to help you revise!

 ② Keep randomly clicking during the hazard perception section

 The hazard perception section is one of the trickiest parts of the theory test.
 During this section, learners watch a series of video clips, and need to click when they spot a developing hazard.
 Most learners are unlikely to have experienced anything like it before—and, as such, may be a little thrown by it.

 With this uncertainty, many have tried to devise strategies for dealing with the hazard perception section.
 You often hear people saying that you need to click at least once every 10 seconds, or that you should simply click as often as possible to make sure you don’t miss anything.